radiocosmology/alpenhorn/doc/demo.rst

 You can also inspect the filesystem on ``alpenhost`` to see that it is now empty:

 .. code:: console
-   :class: demohost
+   :class: demonode1

-   $ docker compose exec alpenhost1 find /data
+   root@alpenhost1# find /data
    /data
    /data/ALPENHORN_NODE